alejandrodobiegonzalez/GroupAssignment1/Mini Group Assignment (Group Update).md

 #### Status update:

 * Mood is grim, due more to external factors than anything else.
 * Started on a larger scale and saw the benefits of reducing our project scope to focus on two neighborhoods with different demographics and histories.
+  * Atwater Village is predominantly white along the commercial corridor on Glendale Blvd with pockets of working class Latinx populations nearest the river.
+Home valuations (modestly sized SFHs on large lots allowing for ADUs to be built) have shot up past a million dollars.
+Zoning changes here may only sanction previously built ADUs; the NIMBYism here can be very strong.
+It’s northeast Los Angeles running up into Glendale and the equestrian district.
+No significant historical black presence.
+  * Leimert Park is a historically black working class Single-Family Neighborhood in South Los Angeles with two census block groups of plurality-Latinx.

 #### Data update: